Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Introduction

 To address this situation, advanced anonymization frameworks based on LLMs have emerged.
-As the current state-of-the-art (SOTA) framework, Feedback-guided Adversarial Anonymization (FgAA) \cite{staab2024large} typically employs a dynamic adversarial game: an attacker model attempts to re-identify personal information from the text generated by an anonymizer model, and the anonymizer uses the inference feedback to instruct the anonymization process for refinement.
-Despite its strong empirical performance, FgAA heavily relies on the capabilities of powerful or closed-source LLMs like GPT-4 \cite{achiam2023gpt} and DeepSeek-V3.2-Exp \cite{deepseekai2024deepseekv32}, which are typically accessible only via third-party APIs.
-This architectural dependency gives rise to a fundamental privacy paradox: to anonymize sensitive data, users must first transmit the raw content to external and uncontrollable service providers, which constitutes a critical privacy vulnerability \cite{smith2023identifying} and renders the architecture unacceptable in high-sensitivity scenarios \cite{feretzakis2024trustworthy}.
-Although subsequent works like IncogniText \cite{frikha2024incognitext} and SEAL \cite{kim2025self} aim to mitigate this risk through localized deployment, they compromise semantic utility by injecting ungrounded hallucinations or require complex training pipelines.
+As the current state-of-the-art paradigm, Feedback-guided Adversarial Anonymization (FgAA) \cite{staab2024large} employs a dynamic adversarial game: an attacker model attempts to re-identify personal information from the text generated by an anonymizer model, and the anonymizer uses the inference feedback to instruct the anonymization process for refinement.
+Despite its strong empirical performance, FgAA heavily relies on the capabilities of powerful or closed-source LLMs like GPT-4 \cite{achiam2023gpt}, which are typically accessible only via third-party APIs.
+This dependency gives rise to a fundamental privacy paradox: to anonymize sensitive data, users must first disclose the raw content to external and uncontrollable service providers, which renders it unacceptable in high-sensitivity scenarios \cite{feretzakis2024trustworthy}.
+Although subsequent works aim to mitigate this risk through localized deployment, they face distinct limitations.
+IncogniText \cite{frikha2024incognitext} compromises semantic utility by injecting ungrounded hallucinations.
+SEAL \cite{kim2025self} necessitates complex training pipelines that rely on high-quality synthetic datasets which remain scarce \cite{yukhymenko2024synthetic}.
+Besides, our empirical analysis in Section \ref{sec:performance_analysis} reveals that it still suffers from severe utility collapse.

 A natural and simple solution to the privacy paradox is to migrate adversarial anonymization frameworks to fully localized environments using local small-scale models (LSMs).
 However, our empirical investigation reveals that such a naive migration leads to severe utility collapse.
 As illustrated in Figure \ref{fig:utility_failure}, the naive migration on Llama3-8B causes destructive over-editing.
-It indiscriminately strips away non-sensitive context and stylistic nuances, reducing the rich original narrative to a generic and vacuous summary.
+It indiscriminately strips away non-sensitive context and stylistic nuances, reducing the expressive original narrative to a generic and vacuous summary.
 Besides, it is observed that this collapse persists even when implementing instruction refinement (\textit{e.g.}, outputting "unknown" for inferences with low confidence).
-This observation demonstrates that heuristic constraints alone cannot rectify the inherent irrationality of the greedy decision-making process.
+This observation demonstrates that heuristic constraints alone cannot prevent the utility collapse in greedy adversarial strategies.